bnreplah/Veracode-Best-Practices/README.md

 This section contains some best practice recommendations for authoring crawl scripts to improve successful execution of the scan and improve web application coverage.

 #### When you might need a crawl script ###
 Generally, a crawl script should not be required to fully scan a web application with Dynamic Analysis.
 The only time that a crawl script is absolutely needed is when a web application has functionality that is only accessible with a particular set of inputs in a multiple step process.
 An example is a site that provides different functionality based on the user’s choice of region from a long drop-down list, or that restricts access to other functionality based on a user’s entry of data in part of the application.
+This is the use case for sites with more complicated business logic.

 You may also want to provide a crawl script as a hint to Dynamic Analysis if you find that a particular set of pages or functionality were not crawled during a scan of your site.